FridaWikell/greenthumb-front/README.md

 ![Screenshot of confirm deletion modal](doc/feature-delete-confirm-modal.webp)

 The confirm deletion modal gives the user a chance to change their mind, if they want to keep the question.
-It also gives the user a chance to save themselfs if they pressed at delete by mistake.
+It also gives the user a chance to save themselves if they pressed delete by mistake.
 If they don't want to delete the question, they press Cancel.
 If they still want to delete the question, they press Confirm.

 **Thank you for voting modal**

 ![Screenshot of thank you for voting modal](doc/feature-vote-landed.webp)

-When the user has submitted a vote, a thank you for voting modal is trigged.
+When the user has submitted a vote, a thank you for voting modal is triggered.
 It gives feedback to the user, letting them know everything has worked.
-The Close button allows the user go back to the website.
+The Close button allows the user to go back to the website.

 **Already voted modal**

 ![Screenshot of already voted modal](doc/feature-already-voted.webp)

-If the user already has made one successful vote at one question and they try to vote again, a already voted modal is triggered.
-It tells the user they already has voted.
+If the user already has made one successful vote at the question and they try to vote again, an already voted modal is triggered.
+It tells the user they already have voted.
 The Close button closes the modal.

 ### Add question page

 ![Screenshot of add question page](doc/feature-add-question.webp)

 The add question page has fields for question and answers.
 The plus button increases number of answer fields by one.
 The minus button decreases number of answer fields by one.
-The Cancel button discard the question draft.
-The Submit button create the question and the users can now vote.
+The Cancel button discards the question draft.
+The Submit button creates the question and the users can now vote.

 ### Profile page